Menu

 More info about what Hashimoto’s is can be found here.

-If your doctor will not conduct these tests, you can order them yourself here (for the UK) and here (worldwide link).
+If your doctor will not conduct these tests, you can order them yourself here (for the UK) and here (US link).
 Finding out if your hypothyroidism is caused by Hashimoto’s can be incredibly helpful when it comes to reducing symptoms and improving your quality of life with a thyroid condition.

 Related Articles: What is the Difference Between Hypothyroidism and Hashimoto’s? and Why It’s Important to Know if You Have Hashimoto’s